Meet the winners!

 What if I have more than one dog?

-If you have more than one dog, choose one of two options:
+Each entry form accepts only one photo.
+If you want to enter more than one dog, choose one of the two options below.

 When does the contest run?